melindaleung/Ames-Iowa-Housing-Dataset/Kaggle/README.md

    - Decision Tree
    - Support Vector Machines

-2. I used a cross-validated grid search to refine my KNN, Decision Tree and SVM model.
+2. I used a cross-validated grid search to refine my models and then prepared a learning curve for each attribute.

-3. I prepared a complexity curve for one attribute for each of the three models that I tuned.

-4. I performed a principal component analysis on the original training data to create principal component features.
+3. I performed a principal component analysis on the original training data to create principal component features.
 Using this new principal component features, I repeated steps 1 and 2.

 ### Folders